 What’s great about this post is that it checks a lot of social media boxes.
 It’s:

 It’s also very visual, personal and tactical.
-Viewers can gather interesting tips to apply to their food in the future, be health-conscious around the holidays and avoid a messy kitchen.
+Viewers can gather interesting tips to spruce up their Thanksgiving decorations in the future, all while staying within budget and impressing family with their floral arrangement skills.

 The Content Marketer

 Get weekly insights, advice and opinions about all things digital marketing.